Ulva Seaweed is used for Rare Earth Mineral Extraction.

 The Oceans are full of tiny particles of Rare Earth Elements.

-REE (Rare Earth Element) extraction from Ulva is a promising and environmentally friendly alternative to traditional mining and processing methods.
+Critical minerals or REE (Rare Earth Element) extraction from Ulva is a promising and environmentally friendly alternative to traditional mining and processing methods.
 The process relies on the ability of Ulva species, a type of green macroalgae, to act as a biosorbent and accumulate REEs from aqueous solutions.

 Lanthanum (La)